tomasbjerre/violations-gradle-plugin/README.md

 }

 task violations(type: se.bjurr.violations.gradle.plugin.ViolationsTask) {
+ //
+ // Global configuration, remove if you dont want to report violations for
+ // the entire repo.
+ //
  minSeverity = 'INFO' // INFO, WARN or ERROR detailLevel = 'VERBOSE' // PER_FILE_COMPACT, COMPACT or VERBOSE
  maxViolations = 99999999 // Will fail the build if total number of found violations is higher printViolations = true // Will print violations found in diff

+ //
+ // Diff configuration, remove if you dont want to report violations for
+ // files changed between specific revisions.
+ //
  // diff-properties can be supplied with something like:
  //
  // ./gradlew violations -i -PdiffFrom=e4de20e -PdiffTo=HEAD